42kbit/shl/README.md

 No Rights Reserved
 (check LICENSE for more details)

-Point of this project is to create a simple headers data structures, sutable for embedded systems.
+SHL is a CC0 software that does not require any explicit premission from its authors to any type of usage.
 For use just simply copy header to your project!
-(Code posted under CC0)
+You can find examples with explanation comments at "usage" directory.

+Point of this project is to create a simple C headers data structures, sutable for embedded systems.

 Idea from list.h file from linux kernel, and stb project!